 Admins and end users can manually change or remove an existing retention label that's applied on content.

-When content already has a retention label applied, the existing label won't be automatically removed or replaced by another retention label with two possible exceptions:
+When items already have a retention label applied, the existing label won't be automatically removed or replaced by another retention label with the following exceptions: